Maïa Dunphy: Writing

 Dunphy has written and produced for many comedy shows for RTÉ including Podge and Rodge and Katherine Lynch's Wagon's Den and books such as The Ballydung Bible, and has worked with Dustin the Turkey and Zig and Zag.
 She has written regular columns for The Dubliner magazine, State Magazine, The Irish Times, Image magazine, the Irish Independent, Insider magazine, the Sunday Independent (Ireland) and the Evening Herald amongst others.

 Dunphy wrote the Mr. Tayto spoof autobiography The Man in the Jacket in 2009 which famously kept former Taoiseach Bertie Ahern off the Christmas No.1 spot in the book charts.
 She was a regular contributor on the RTÉ 2fm Ryan Tubridy Show and has also been a contributor on many other radio shows.
 Her first book penned under her own name was published in November 2017.
 The M Word is a book for women who happen to be mothers and was nominated for best non-fiction popular book of the year at the Irish Book Awards.

+Her name appears as a songwriter on the Dustin the Turkey 2005 album, Bling When You're Minging.

 In early 2022, Dunphy collaborated with screenwriter and actor Paddy C Courtney to produce a podcast Read the Room.